ADF National Council

 The National Council also oversees the Policy Advisory Groups (PAGs), providing valuable insight and support on new and emerging issues amongst the five PAG areas.

 Terry Richardson operates a dairy farm with his family in Deans Marsh, South West Victoria, where he has lived since 2004.
 The farm has seasonal calving pattern and milks 600 cows.

 Terry has held a number of positions in the dairy industry, both in New Zealand and Australia.
 He was a director of Kiwi Co-operative Dairies for seven years and a dairy consultant with Agriculture New Zealand for seven years.
 After moving to Australia he joined his local UDV branch and was later appointed to the South West Regional Extension Committee.
-He was previously Chairman of Warrnambool Cheese and Butter Company and has been a director of the company for eight years, a role he continues in today.
+He was previously Chairman of Warrnambool Cheese and Butter Company and was a director of the company for eight years.
 Terry has also served on many community boards and committees.

 Terry completed a Bachelor of Agricultural Economics, a Diploma of Business Studies, and is a Member of the Australian Institute of Company Directors.